cisco/mindmeld/README.md

 ## Quick Start

-> :warning: Python 3.5 reached end of life on 13 Sept 2020.
-MindMeld will deprecate official support for Python 3.5 in the next release.

-Assuming you have pip installed with Python 3.5 (deprecated), Python 3.6 or Python 3.7 and Elasticsearch running in the background:
+Assuming you have pip installed with Python 3.6 or Python 3.7 and Elasticsearch running in the background:

 ```
 pip install mindmeld